fajoy/typhoonae/doc/source/divinginto.rst

 ..
 TyphoonAE a deeper look.

 ======================
-Diving into the engine
+Diving into the Engine
 ======================

 This chapter describes how TyphoonAE is assembled and what's keeping its parts together.

-Pythonic glue
+Pythonic Glue
 =============

 The core of TyphoonAE is a relatively small Python package which contains the